rfishermonteith/rfishermonteith.github.io/_posts/2024-01-13-intro-to-bootstrapping.md

 ## A quick aside about why I fell in love with bootstrapping
 (if you just want get straight to the technical details, feel free to [jump ahead](#what-is-bootstrapping))

-Some years ago (reasonably early in my career - probably in 2018 or so), when I was working on some kind of forecasting project, where we were attempting to forecast something like sales volumes or stock levels or occupancy levels or the like, we came across an interesting quandry.
+Some years ago (reasonably early in my career - probably in 2018 or so), when I was working on some kind of forecasting project, where we were attempting to forecast something like sales volumes or stock levels or occupancy levels or the like, we came across an interesting quandary.
 We had very limited historic training data, and so had relatively little confidence in the forecasts.
 We used a collection of different predictive models (including, if memory serves, ARIMA-style models, some linear and logistic regression ones, and eventually a NN), and blended the predictions.

 The issue was that we needed to explain to our client just how confident we were (or weren't) in the forecasts.

 While each model (or most at least) that we built had the ability to produce confidence bounds, these seemed far too tight, given how much volatility we could see in the historic data.

 We[^1] hit on a good idea (although one with questionable justification, which I'll address below).
 That idea was to train a set of simple neural networks (NNs) on subsets of the data, and then use the distribution of the predictions of these NNs to create some nice shaded regions around the forecasts we were giving.
 We knew that NNs behaved weirdly in regression settings when extrapolating, and that this was 'stochastic' (in this sense just very sensitive to the initial node weights and the training data).

+[^1]: If my colleague ever reads this, and *doesn't* think it was a good idea, then just know I'm happy to take full responsibility for it.

 This did exactly what we wanted - we had nice graphs to show the client which gave a visual demonstration of our reasonably low confidence.